Albigensian Crusade: Growth of Catharism

 Various reasons have been proposed for the Cathar movement's success in the Languedoc relative to other places.
 A traditional explanation has been the reputed corruption and poor quality of the clergy, which, according to many accounts, manifested itself through love of money and sexual escapades.
 Many priests in the Languedoc, especially those in rural parishes, were often poorly educated and functionally illiterate.
 Many were appointed to their posts by laymen.
-However, the theory that the inadequacy of the clergy was the primary factor has been challenged on the grounds of similar stories about clergy appearing elsewhere in areas of Europe that did not have large numbers of religious deviants.
+The theory that the inadequacy of the clergy was the primary factor has been challenged on the grounds of similar stories about clergy appearing elsewhere in areas of Europe that did not have large numbers of religious deviants.

 However, there is evidence of greater corruption among bishops in the Languedoc than in other areas in Europe.
 Pope Innocent III wrote a letter in which he accused the Archbishop of Narbonne of never having visited his diocese during his 10 years as bishop and of demanding money from someone as payment for consecrating him as a bishop.
-Innocent eventually suspended four bishops in the Languedoc-the Archbishop of Narbonne, and the bishops of Toulouse, Béziers, and Viviers-from their duties.
+Innocent eventually suspended four bishops in the Languedoc—the Archbishop of Narbonne, and the bishops of Toulouse, Béziers, and Viviers—from their duties.

 The poor quality of bishops in the Languedoc was due to a mix of the lack of political centralization in the region as well as the papacy placing higher importance on appointments in more politically sensitive areas.
 The chaotic situation in the episcopacy contributed to the inability of the Church to stamp out the heresy.
 Among the people, the Cathars were a minority, but they won acceptance from many Catholics in the region.
 Those who became Cathars were often accepted by their families.
 Several Cathars were chosen as members of the governing council of the city of Toulouse.

 The Languedoc region participated less in popular religious movements than other areas of Europe.
 The First Crusade stirred up some support in the area, as Raymond IV, Count of Toulouse was one of its principal leaders.
 Nevertheless, the popularity of Crusading was not as durable in the Languedoc as it was in France.
 Strayer speculates that a general climate of laxity prevailed in the region which allowed nonconformist religious movements to grow without being seriously challenged.